3F/web.vsSBE/CI/CI.MSBuild.md

  `Could not load file or assembly ... or one of its dependencies.`

-You can try add this manually into **/bin** folder: generally problem can be only for next libraries (as part of VSSDK for main library):
+You can try add this manually into **/bin** folder: generally, problem can be with a few libraries (as part of VSSDK for main library):

 * [envdte80.dll](https://www.nuget.org/api/v2/package/VSSDK.DTE.8/8.0.4) ~147 Kb
 * [Microsoft.VisualStudio.Shell.10.0.dll](https://www.nuget.org/api/v2/package/VSSDK.Shell.10/10.0.4) ~972 Kb